mar10/nutree/docs/sphinx/user_guide.rst

   The unique key of a `data` instance.
 This value is calculated as ``hash(data)`` by default, but can be set to a custom value. |br|
-  Use :meth:`~nutree.node.Node.set_data` to modify this value.
+  Use :meth:`~nutree.node.Node.set_data` to modify this value. node_id (int, readonly):
+  The unique key of a `Node` instance.
+This value is calculated as ``hash(node)`` by default, but can be set to a custom value in the constructor.
+  It cannot be changed later.

 `Nutree` tries hard to allow developers to focus on their `data` objects instead of nodes.